miroapp/app-examples/examples/connect-firebase/README.md

 ## Connect a Miro app to a Firebase Backend

-This project follows our guide _How to connect the Web SDK to a backend_, and it contains the finished code.\
+This project follows our guide _How to connect the Miro Web SDK to a backend_, and it contains the finished code.\
 Read through the guide for an in-depth walkthrough on setting this project up from scratch.

 **&nbsp;ℹ&nbsp;Note**: